Health and Safety Regulations

 Students are advised that they should not have any exposed body piercing undertaken unless it can be physically removed before entering a practical environment.
 Applying a sticking plaster over exposed body piercing jewellery is not allowed in a practical environment.
 Disciplinary action will be taken against any student who does not comply with this regulation at all times.

-Particular requirements relating to the Handling of Food
+Particular requirements relating to the handling of food

 A person engaged in the handling of food shall take all steps as may be necessary to protect the food from any risk of contamination.
 Students should present themselves dressed in the appropriate clean protective clothing listed below before entering a food production area within the University: